Kaede was aghast as she trekked into the wasteland north of town.

 The Princess had glanced away.
 A deep red was coursing up her cheeks, and her sure voice fell to a tentative mutter as she asked:

 For a brief moment, Kaede found herself caught completely by surprise.
-However as the seconds passed away, she found her grin growing widely as her exhausted cheek muscles would allow.
+However as the seconds passed away, she found her grin growing as wide as her exhausted cheek muscles would allow.

 "I'm still your senior though," Sylviane tilted her chin back up as she laid down the pecking order.
 "So you have to listen to me, understood?"

-Kaede was certain that her speech would simply translate to something bland like 'esteemed elder sister'.
-But even if Sylviane never understood the respect endowed in her Japanese phrasing, it nevertheless sent a broad smile and reassuring warmth through her just to say it out loud:
+Kaede noticed that her word simply translated into some compound Imperial term, smashed together in Germanic linguistic fashion.
+She would have to explain the special significance her words held in Japanese, which roughly meant 'esteemed elder sister' but implied so much more.
+Though even if Sylviane never understood the respect and admiration endowed in this endearing phrase, it nevertheless sent a broad smile and reassuring warmth through Kaede just to say it out loud:

 ----- * * * -----